The Committee

 I cycled LEJOG in all weathers and loved the challenge, as a 14 year old in 1984.
 In 2005 I repeated the challenge but this time towed my son on a trailer bike when he was just 4!

-Acting Secretary - Suzanne Longworth
+Website Editor - Suzanne Longworth

 In 2020 having decided to retire I thought a great way to celebrate the start of retirement would be to walk LEJOG solo and unsupported.
 I walked 982 miles over 64 days, unsupported.
 What a fantastic experience, a true adventure.

-Social Secretary - Eldon Mackridge
+Social Secretary - Paul Goodge

 Foreground: A man with a grey and black beard wearing black hiking jacket and hat and carrying a dark blue rucksack on his back.
 The background is a landscape of hills and valleys